John-Cusack/email-scraper/README.md

 # email-scraper
 A general-purpose utility written in Python (v3.0+) for crawling websites to extract email addresses.
-This is a forked project, the original only works on 1 domain at a time, with a small change it now can take multiple.
+This is a forked project, the original only works on 1 domain at a time, with a small change it now can take multiple. crawl_js has not been tested with multiple domains.

 ## Overview
 I implemented this using the popular python web crawling framework **scrapy**.
 I had never used it before so this is probably not the most elegant implementation of a scrapy-based email scraper (say that three times fast!).
 The project consists  of a single spider ***ThoroughSpider*** which takes 'file_name' as an argument and begins crawling there. 'file_name' should be a csv file with the domains to crawl being in the first column.
 Two optional arguments add further tuning capability: